Survival of the fractional Josephson effect in time-reversal-invariant topological superconductors

 Next we examine a `quench' that more closely resembles the proof-of-concept picture considered earlier: As sketched in the inset of Fig.~\ref{fig:trans-prob}, during an interval at which $\phi \approx \pi$, $\dot \theta(t)$ jumps from zero to a finite value over a time scale $\tau$ and then similarly decays back to zero.
 Figure~\ref{fig:trans-prob}, main panel, depicts the numerically obtained transition probability as a function of $\tau \Omega(t_1)$, where $2\Omega(t_1)$ is the instantaneous energy gap evaluated at the jump; see caption for parameters.
 For `large' $\tau$ a local-mixing-induced $2\pi$-periodic Josephson effect again arises (Supplemental Material derives a condition for adiabatic evolution in this case).
 As $\tau$ decreases, however, the transition probability becomes appreciable and eventually plateaus---indicating an aperiodic current-phase relation.

 Thus far we have focused on unitary time evolution.
-Continuously measuring the current can stabilize the fractional Josephson effect through the quantum Zeno effect, even in the regimes above where local mixing removes $4\pi$ periodicity.
-Let $t_\text{deph}$ be the time scale over which the measurement dephases the system in the basis of current eigenstates.
+We now note that continuously measuring the current can stabilize $4\pi$ periodicity through the quantum Zeno effect.
 Although current eigenstates correspond to energy eigenstates, the current is most distinguishable when the energies are degenerate; hence measurement backaction competes against local mixing.
-Suppose again that local mixing is a small perturbation away from time-reversal-invariant points, i.e., $\dot{\theta} \ll \lambda_e'$.
-For $t_\text{deph}^{-1} \gg \lambda_e'$, the measurement projects onto a current eigenstate faster than the time scale of local mixing, thereby stabilizing $4\pi$ periodicity (up to processes not considered here).
-In contrast, for a weak current measurement, $t_\text{deph}^{-1}<\lambda_e'$, local mixing influences the Josephson effect as outlined above.
+If the measurement projects onto a current eigenstate faster than the time scale of local mixing, the fractional Josephson effect survives (up to processes not considered here).

 {\bf \emph{$\mathcal{T}^2=+1$ Josephson junction.}}~Topological superconductors with $\mathcal{T}^2 = +1$ time-reversal symmetry can support an arbitrary number $m$ of MZMs at each end in the non-interacting limit, but only $m\mod 8$ with interactions \cite{Fidkowski09}.
 As a physical realization, we envision an array of $m$ proximitized semiconductor nanowires in a magnetic field \cite{Lutchyn10,Oreg10,Lutchyn17,Vaitiekenas20}, for which the minimal low-energy Hamiltonian preserves $\mathcal{T}^2 = +1$ symmetry \cite{Tewari12}.
 Figure~\ref{fig:Tp1}, top, sketches a Josephson junction assembled from such arrays.
 Our goal is to explore the impact of local mixing and interactions on the Josephson effect.